William Bennett: Political views

+In 2016, Bennett vigorously supported Donald Trump in his presidential campaign, writing that conservatives who objected to Trump "suffer from a terrible case of moral superiority and put their own vanity and taste above the interest of the country" and that "our country can survive the occasional infelicities and improprieties of Donald Trump.
+But it cannot survive losing the Supreme Court to liberals."

 Controversies

 Gambling

 In 2003, it became publicly known that Bennett - who had spent years preaching about family values and personal responsibility - was a high-stakes gambler who lost millions of dollars in Las Vegas.
 Criticism increased in the wake of Bennett's publication, The Book of Virtues, a compilation of moral stories about courage, responsibility, friendship and other examples of virtue.
 Joshua Green of the Washington Monthly said that Bennett failed to denounce gambling because of his own tendency to gamble.
 Also, Bennett and Empower America, the organization he co-founded and headed at the time, opposed an extension of casino gambling in the United States.

-Bennett said that his habit had not put himself or his family in any financial jeopardy.
+Bennett said that his habit had not jeopardized himself or his family financially.
 After Bennett's gambling problem became public, he said he did not believe his habit set a good example, that he had "done too much gambling" over the years, and his "gambling days are over".
 "We are financially solvent," his wife Elayne told USA Today.
 "All our bills are paid."
 She added that his gambling days are over.
 "He's never going again," she said.

-Several months later, Bennett qualified his position, saying "So, in this case, the excessive gambling is over."
-He explained "Since there will be people doing the micrometer on me, I just want to be clear: I do want to be able to bet the Buffalo Bills in the Super Bowl."
+Several months later, Bennett qualified his position, saying, "So, in this case, the excessive gambling is over."
+He explained, "Since there will be people doing the micrometer on me, I just want to be clear: I do want to be able to bet the Buffalo Bills in the Super Bowl."

 Radio show abortion comment

 On September 28, 2005, in a discussion on Bennett's Morning in America radio show, a caller to the show proposed that "lost revenue from the people who have been aborted in the last 30 years" could preserve Social Security if abortion had not been permitted since Roe v.
 Wade.
-Bennett responded that aborting by all African-American babies, "If you wanted to reduce crime, you could—if that were the sole purpose—you could abort every black baby in this country and the crime rate would go down.
+Bennett responded by hypothesizing, "If you wanted to reduce crime, you could—if that were the sole purpose—you could abort every black baby in this country and the crime rate would go down.
 That would be an impossible, ridiculous, and morally reprehensible thing to do, but your crime rate would go down."

-Bennett responded to the criticism saying, in part:
+Bennett responded to critics of his statement by saying, in part: